© Chloé Crane Leroux

-The opulence at this luxurious boutique hotel starts with the furniture that decorates all the individually designed rooms; it was personally collected by the owner in antique shops the world.
-From the countless-thread bedding to the dishes at Le XO to the five-start guest list (Rowan Atkinson, Madonna, the Rolling Stones, the list goes on), you’ll be treated like a king around the clock (the Clef d’Or concierge is on-call 24/7.)
+The opulence at Hotel Le St-James starts with the furniture that decorates all the individually designed rooms; it was personally collected by the owner in antique shops the world.
+From the countless-thread bedding to the dishes at Le XO to the five-star guest list (Rowan Atkinson, Madonna, the Rolling Stones, the list goes on), you’ll be treated like a king around the clock (the Clef d’Or concierge is on-call 24/7.)

 The calming, open lobby is just the start of the relaxing experience in this Old Montréal haven.
-Nestled away off the neighbourhood’s main thoroughfares, this completely retrofitted five-storey building from 1871 features 30 rooms ranging from loft to apartment, all redesigned in sleek contemporary lines featuring shiny white porcelain, custom oak cabinetry and vast French windows.
+Nestled away off the neighbourhood’s main thoroughfares, Hotel Gault is a completely retrofitted five-storey building from 1871 that features 30 rooms ranging from loft to apartment, all redesigned in sleek contemporary lines featuring shiny white porcelain, custom oak cabinetry and vast French windows.
 Ask for a room with a giant bath and heated bathroom floor.

-Modernist is the name of the game is this elegant hotel, where even the linens and staff uniforms are custom-designed (by local fashion icon Marie Saint Pierre) along the theme of black, white and neutrals.
+Modernist is the name of the game at Hôtel Le Germain Montréal, where even the linens and staff uniforms are custom-designed (by local fashion icon Marie Saint Pierre) along the theme of black, white and neutrals.
 The rooms are spectacularly tasteful and judiciously adorned (think flat screen TV and delightful bathroom amenities), and every stay comes with free wifi and deluxe continental breakfast.
-Reserve a table at Laurie Raphaël for dinner.
+Reserve a table at Le Boulevardier for dinner.

-Smack bang in the Golden Square Mile, in Montréal’s downtown, this nine-storey property is a vast meeting place between luxury and business travel.
+Smack bang in the Golden Square Mile in Montréal’s downtown, Vogue Hotel Montreal Downtown is a nine-storey property that’s a meeting place between luxury and business travel.
 Decompress at the dark wood and brass bar of the Lux Lounge after a long day of meetings, or celebrate a closed deal by clinking glasses over a streak frites at La Société.

 Sleep in a virtual museum